rocketblaster/Airplane-USB-Hub-Port/README.md

 ## BOM

+BOM located in production folder.
+Includes PCB itself and components from LCSC.

 ## Assembly

 This PCB uses SMD components.
 USB connectors are through hole.
-Other than that a small soldering iron is recommended to solder on the resistors, capciators and integrated chip.
+Other than that a small soldering iron is recommended to solder on the resistors, capacitors and integrated chip.

 ### Usage